rjauc/cnet/README.md

 ## Security
 Currently all of the data is sent INSECURELY.
 All data sent is in the form of PLAIN bytes and NOT ENCRYPTED in any way.
+Users are encouraged to implement their own encryption and decryption if that is required by their usecase.

 ## Examples
 A documented example of a server and a client are provided in the source code.